 Term Selection Strategy

-• Net 7 / Due on Receipt: For new clients or projects under $1,000.
+• Net 7 / Due on Receipt: Recommended for new clients or projects under $1,000.

 5. Non-Payment Escalation Matrix